"The Tyrant of Touhy Beach."

-In that summer of 1925, the new director of the Rogers Park Beach decided that some changes were needed in the name of safety.
-Leone quickly became one of the most ardent and effective backers of defensive lifeguarding.
+In the summer of 1925, the new director of Rogers Park Beach decided that some changes were needed in the name of safety.
+Leone quickly became one of the most ardent and influential backers of defensive lifeguarding.
 "It used to be that our job was to go down after the bodies," he once said.
 "Now we practice what we call preventive work."

 Leone's lifeguards were the first in Chicago to use two-way radios for emergency communication, a portable resuscitator for rescue breathing, a diving helmet and early versions of scuba.
 Leone's favorite innovation, however, was using a motorboat.

-His pride and joy was the 'Alert', a 22-footer that he salvaged and rebuilt in 1930.
-The Alert was known as the fastest boat on the lakefront, hitting a top speed over 50 m.p.h.
+His pride and joy were the 'Alert,' a 22-footer he salvaged and rebuilt in 1930.
+The Alert was known as the fastest boat on the lakefront, hitting a top speed of over 50 mph.
 Just as important, Leone had designed it to take a pounding from the waves.

 In 1956, a faster boat came along: the Prowler, a 28-footer out of Wilmette.
-The Prowler was useless in the waves, but on a flat day, it could beat the Alert head-on.
+The Prowler was useless in the waves, but it could beat the Alert head-on in calm water.
 "Sam did not take this lying down," remembers then-lifeguard Jim Miller, now chairman of Murphy & Miller, a Chicago-based air-conditioning distributor.
 Leone took the Alert back into the beach's workshop, acquired a more powerful engine and modified the body to better handle the extra speed.
 "Three weeks later, the boat's back on the water," Miller recalls.
 "It was once again the fastest thing on Lake Michigan."

-Leone always hammered into his lifeguards the need to be watchful, and he took that lesson seriously himself.
+Leone constantly hammered the need to be watchful into his lifeguards and took that lesson seriously.
 By 1950, the Tribune estimated, Leone had personally saved more than 500 people.
-But his most-publicized rescue—though he would have preferred less publicity on this one—took place on Jan.
-24, 1940.
+But his most-publicized rescue—though he would have preferred less publicity on this one—took place on January 24, 1940.
 A neighbor phoned the beach to report a man clinging to an ice floe, and Leone launched a rowboat to investigate.
 He returned several minutes later with the victim, a very cold and wet Doberman pinscher, who gave Leone's face a big, slobbery lick just as they reached shore, to the delight of the reporters who had gathered.
 "That made the papers in Europe and all over the United States," remembers Leone's daughter, Carla Billings, who now lives in San Diego.
 "That's where Sam got internationally famous."

 Dozens of "Sam's boys," now in their 50s and 60s, still feel that way.
 "You always wanted to please him," remembers 1940s junior guard Dick Shiman, a longtime teacher and swimming coach at Loyola Academy in Wilmette.
 "If you were at the chin-up bar and Sam happened to walk by, you'd want him to see that you could do 10 pull-ups.
 Almost as if he were your dad—you'd say, `Hey, Sam, watch me.'"